trdroid/Android-Examples/Fragments/README.md

 ### Benefits

 Activities are killed and recreated on configuration changes.
-This requires the developers to save their state before termination and restore it on recreation.
+This requires their state to be saved before termination and restored on recreation.

 This tearing-down and recreation could be avoided with Fragments as they can be retained across orientation changes.

+Fragments can be added to the backstack in a way that pressing the Back button steps backward through the fragments while saying inside the current activity.